 If the sub-Objectives are actually a breakdown of the parent Objective (for example, a parent OKR to represent the Sales division goal with sub-Objectives for the different Sales teams), so you don't need to duplicate the KRs.

 If you have a company KR that is lagged, you can choose to have aligned OKRs drive progress for the majority of the year, and then switch it to the KR once that actually starts moving.

 Locating your Aligned OKRs

-Perdoo displays any aligned OKRs on each Objective’s Aligned Objectives tab as well as on Roadmap:
+Perdoo displays any aligned OKRs on each Objective’s Aligned Objectives tab as well as on the Map:

 💡 Pro tip: Progress is different than goal statuses.
 To learn about the status indicators for Objectives and their Results (Key Results or Initiatives), read this article.